joustava/semblance/README.md

-# Traffic Light Classifier
+# Semblance

-> Python project aiming to build a traffic light image classifier which detects the state of each traffic light.
-This project created as one possible solution to the final project of Udacity's Nano Degree **Intro to Self Driving Cars** in the School of **Autonomous Systems**.
+> Personal Python project with the aim to learn more about OpenCV and Computer Vision to support my current**[Self-Driving Car Engineer ND](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)** in the School of **Autonomous Systems** studies.
+Code is based on [examples](https://github.com/PacktPublishing/Learning-OpenCV-4-Computer-Vision-with-Python-Third-Edition) accompanying this [book](https://www.packtpub.com/product/learning-opencv-4-computer-vision-with-python-3-third-edition/9781789531619).

 ## Getting Started